TalTech-IVAR-Lab/ros-desktop-docker/README.md

 > 💡 If you intend to connect to your ROS nodes from outside this container, you will likely need to open more ports.
 >
-> The port mappings are specified with the initial `docker run` call, but you cannot delete and recreate the container without losing the data inside.
-Instead, please follow this [answer from Stackoverflow][update_docker_port_in_flight_stackoverflow] or this [article][update_docker_port_in_flight] to modify the port mappings of already running container without destroying it.
+> The port mappings are specified with the initial `docker run` call, and you cannot delete and recreate the container without losing the data inside.
+Instead, please follow [this answer from Stackoverflow][update_docker_port_in_flight_stackoverflow] or [this article][update_docker_port_in_flight] to modify the port mappings of already running container without destroying it.
 >
-> Alternatively, you can start the container with `--network host` flag.
+> Alternatively, you can run the container with `--network=host` flag.
 This will make all ports of the container available to the host network, but [only works on Linux hosts][docker_network_host].

 ## Building locally